kmcurry/property-buddy/README.md

-# property-buddy
+# property-buddy (a.k.a.
+SpotFax)
+Discover useful data about a location.

-finds and presents useful data about a location
+SpotFax uses open data portals to fetch, process, and display useful information about a location.

-* AICUZ
-* Flood Zone